Eugene8388608/ibniz-programs/src/pcm_samples/megafon_ad/readme.md

-Move mouse up/down to change speed
-Hold the mouse button to reverse the clip
+Move mouse up/down to change speed.
+Hold the mouse button to reverse the clip.

 yeah this choice of audioclip is terrible i know don't tell me